 Before You Begin

-- Turn off the power to the outlet at your home's service panel (breaker box).
-Switch off the breaker feeding the outlet's circuit, then test the outlet with a noncontact voltage tester to make sure the power is off.
-If you don't have a tester, you can plug a lamp into the outlet and turn it on; the breaker that turns off the lamp is the right breaker.
+Turn off the power to the outlet at your home's service panel (circuit breaker box).
+Switch off the breaker feeding the outlet's circuit, then test the outlet with a non-contact voltage tester to make sure the power is off.
+If you don't have a tester, you can plug a lamp into the outlet and turn it on; the breaker that turns off the lamp is the correct breaker.

-- Remove the screw at the center of the outlet's coverplate.
-This usually needs a small flathead screwdriver.
-Remove the coverplate and set it aside.
+Remove the screw at the center of the outlet's cover plate.
+This usually requires a small flathead screwdriver.
+Remove the cover plate and set it aside.

-- Loosen the two screws holding the outlet's metal mounting ears to the electrical box.
-There's one at the top and one at the bottom of the outlet.
-These usually are combination-type screws that can accept either a flathead or Phillips screwdriver.
-You only need to loosen them a couple of turns; just enough so that the ears can slide sideways under the screws.
-The ears have elongated holes so you can adjust the outlet from side to side.
+Loosen the two screws holding the receptacle's metal mounting ears to the electrical box.
+There's one at the top and one at the bottom of the receptacle's mounting strap.
+These are usually combination-type screws that can accept either a flathead or Phillips screwdriver.
+You only need to loosen them a couple of turns; just enough so that the mounting strap ears can slide under the screws.
+The ears have elongated holes allowing for slight adjustment of the receptacle from side to side.

-- Use one hand to push or twist the outlet to straighten it and hold it in place, then tighten the two mounting screws with the other hand.
-If you loosen both screws and move the outlet as far as it will go, you can get a good 1/4 inch or more out of it.
+Use one hand to push or twist the receptacle to straighten it and hold it in place, then tighten the two mounting screws with the other hand.
+If you loosen both screws and move the outlet as far as it will go, you can twist the receptacles a full 1/4 inch or more.